 WoodWorkers Guild of America (WWGOA) classes

-Next up is a name many experienced woodworkers will recognize.
-The WoodWorkers Guild of America started creating instructional videos (in the form of mail-order DVDs) back in 2008, but nowadays it hosts a huge variety of woodworking classes and lessons online.
+My next suggestion is a name many experienced woodworkers will recognize.
+The WoodWorkers Guild of America started creating instructional videos (in the form of mail-order DVDs) back in 2008, but nowadays, it hosts a huge variety of online woodworking classes and lessons.

 Nearly all of these will fall into your typical “dad-oriented” style classes, but if you don’t mind the traditional approach (note: I’m a dad woodworker myself), there’s really a lot to learn here.

 When I say a lot, I mean a lot.
-There are literally hundreds of hours of video here, many of which are completely free of charge.
+There are literally hundreds of hours of video available, many of which are completely free of charge.

 (Note: If you’re not into subscriptions, check the listing below.
-It has classes from many of the same instructors.)
+It has classes featuring many of the same instructors.)

 Both subscriptions unlock the entire library of premium videos, but the Gold subscription includes access to live classes (with live Q&A sessions), which can be great for getting advice and feedback.
 You also get access to three full-length classes on drawer making, cabinet making, and using Sketchup for design.

 While the premium videos are a step above tutorials you might find for free on YouTube, both subscriptions also include a few unlocked full-length courses.
 These are 1-2 hour long in-depth courses, similar to what you’d find on a DVD.
 Subscriptions also include big discounts on course purchases.

 Another element that can’t be forgotten is the community.
 WWGOA has a thriving community of woodworkers ready to answer your questions about joinery, projects, finishes, or whatever else you may need.
 No individual woodworking classes can beat that!